bluekvirus/Stage.js/implementation/HOWTO.md

     ...
 }).run();
 ```
 By using `region=""` attribute in any html tag, we marked pre-defined regions in the template, **you can also do this with any *Marionette.Layout*** in our framework.
 They are already enhanced to pickup the attribute.
+Doing so is equivalent of using the `regions:{}` property in a *Marionette.Layout*.

-Note that **you can use an additional `view=""` attribute to load up a named *Regional* view in a given region**, only tags marked with `region=""` first will continue to verify if there is an assigned *Regional* view through the `view=""` attribute.
+Note that **you can use an additional `view=""` attribute to load up a named *Regional* view in a given region**, only tags marked with `region=""` first will continue to verify if there is an assigned *Regional* view (by name) through the `view=""` attribute.

 Now, given that you've changed the template, you need to also change `contextRegion` to point to the area that you use to swap between different *Context*s.
+Recall that there can only be 1 active *Context* on the context region at any one time.

-If your application is a single-page application, you probably don't need more than one *Context*, in such a case, you don't need to change the application template.
+If your application is a single-page application, you probably don't need more than one *Context*, in such a case, you don't need to assign the application template.
 There will always be a region that wraps the whole application -- the *app* region.
-The **Default** *Context* will automatically show on region *app* with the default application setup.
+You can define your *Context* without a `name` property, this will register the *Context* to be the **Default** one.
+The **Default** *Context* will automatically show on region *app* if you did not specify `contextRegion` and `defaultContext`.

-Now we've marked our context region and some regional views to show, let's proceed to define them through our powerful *Unified APIs* `Application.create()` and `Application.remote()` in the following sections.
+Now we've marked our context region, let's proceed to define them through our powerful *Unified APIs* `Application.create()` in the following sections.

 ####Step 2.
 Define Contexts
-Create a new file named `myContextA.js`, remember a *Context* is just a *Marionette app module* wrapped around a *Marionette.Layout* definition.
-We've taken care of the wrapping process, all you need to do is give the definition a name and the ordinary *Marionette.Layout* options:
+Create a new file named `myContextA.js`, remember a *Context* is just a *Marionette module* wrapped around a *Marionette.Layout* definition.
+We've taken care of the wrapping process, all you need to do is giving the definition a name and the ordinary *Marionette.Layout* options:
 ```
 //myContextA.js
 (function(app) {